J. Campbell Barker: Federal judicial service

 On January 23, 2018, President Donald Trump nominated Barker to the seat on the United States District Court for the Eastern District of Texas vacated by Judge Leonard Davis, who retired on May 15, 2015.
 On May 9, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On June 7, 2018, his nomination was reported out of committee by an 11–10 vote.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Barker for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
-On April 30, 2019, the Senate voted to invoke cloture on his nomination by a 52–46 vote.
+On April 30, 2019, the Senate invoked cloture on his nomination by a 52–46 vote.
 On May 1, 2019, his nomination was confirmed by a 51–47 vote.
 He received his judicial commission on May 3, 2019.

+Notable rulings

-On February 25, 2021, Barker struck down the CDC's federal eviction moratorium.
+On February 25, 2021, Barker struck down the Centers for Disease Control and Prevention's federal eviction moratorium.

+On March 9, 2024, Barker vacated the National Labor Relations Board's final rule on joint-employer status, issued in October 2023, that was set to be in effect 3 days later.
+He had previously stayed the rule until the 11th.

+On August 26, 2024, Barker paused President Biden's Keeping Families Together initiative which aims to offer a path to citizenship for immigrants who are married to U.S. citizens and living in the United States illegally.
+This was placed on temporary hold due to a lawsuit from 16 states, citing it could be harmful to them.
+On November 7, 2024, Barker ruled that the Biden administration lacked the authority to establish the program and to bypass Congress to create immigration legislation by executive order.